vivid-planet/comet/.changeset/nine-phones-think.md

 "@comet/cms-admin": patch
 ---

-Add redirect to the current page (important when changing the scope)
+Keep current location when changing scope on publisher and user permissions page